Sunday, November 23, 2008

 The End of the Journey

-While travelling throughout innumerable universes in different forms of life, the conditioned living entities finally come to the human form of life in this earth planet.
+While travelling throughout innumerable universes in different forms of life, the conditioned living entities finally come to the human form of life on this Earth planet.
 The sastras praise such a birth, for it is a rare opportunity given to the jivas to go back to Godhead and thus solve all the problems of life.
-Unfortunately, even in such a wonderful opportunity as a human being, the jiva often becomes infatuated by the ‘facilities’ available in this world for sense gratification, and thus instead of elevating himself, he simply wastes the chance and keeps on the wheel of samsara.
-However, if besides being blessed with a human body, one becomes ‘bhagyavan’, fortunate enough to have a bona fide guru and Krishna, and takes full advantage of that, then his history in this world may have a happy end.
+Unfortunately, even in such a wonderful opportunity as a human being, the jivas often become infatuated by the ‘facilities’ available in this world for sense gratification, and thus instead of elevating themselves, they simply waste the chance and keep on the wheel of samsara.
+However, if besides being blessed with a human body, one becomes bhagyavan, fortunate enough to have a bonafide guru and Krishna, and takes full advantage of that, then one’s history in this world may have a happy end.

-In the fourth canto of Srimad Bhagavatam we are instructed about the story of king Puranjana.
-One of the meanings of the word ‘puranjana’ according to the Sabda-kalpa-druma dictionary is ‘puram dehaksetram janayatiti’, one who produces a field of activities in the form of a material body.
-The soul is originally sac-cid-ananda and has no need at all to accept a material body, but if by misuse of his minute independence he does so, thus the material world is a chance to fulfil his perverted desires and then go back home.
-Krishna also does not need this material world (although He can also enjoy it by His pastimes), but to help the jiva in his plans, He manifests the material universes through His multiple energies.
+In the fourth canto of Srimad-Bhagavatam, we are instructed about the story of king Puranjana.
+One of the meanings of the word ‘puranjana’ according to the Sabda-kalpa-druma dictionary is ‘puram deha-ksetram janayatiti,’ one who produces a field of activities in the form of a material body.
+The soul is originally sac-cid-ananda and has no need at all to accept a material body, but if by misuse of his minute independence, he does so, the material world is a chance to fulfil his perverted desires and then go back home.
+Krishna also does not need this material world (although He can also enjoy it through His pastimes), but to help the jiva in his plans, He manifests the material universes through His multiple energies.
 Taking advantage of the material elements, the souls, according to their own desires, cause a material body to appear and enter it as a purusa, or enjoyer, as it is said:

 sri-bhagavan uvaca